What Are Washington Redskins' Best Options at QB Position in 2018?

 Remember, those numbers have come behind an offensive line crumbling amid a slew of injuries.
 Those numbers have been tallied while throwing to a receiving corps no longer featuring 1,000-yard pass-catchers Pierre Garcon and DeSean Jackson.

 Cousins has produced good numbers even while his best target, tight end Jordan Reed, has been missing most of the season due to injuries.
-No. 8 has carried the load even while Washington's running games has been inconsistent or else overlooked altogether by pass-happy head coach Jay Gruden.
+No. 8 has carried the load even while Washington's running game has been inconsistent or else overlooked altogether by pass-happy head coach Jay Gruden.

 Writing for the Washington Post, Sally Jenkins applauded the fight Cousins showed during Week 13's dismal 38-14 road defeat to bitter NFC East rival the Dallas Cowboys: